Symmetry protected topological phases under decoherence: Strange Correlators

 where the summation over $\gamma'$ is taken over all possible loops added by the open string $l$ (they are $\mathbb{Z}_2$-valued).
 The channel $\cE_B$ could be moved to $\rho_0$ since it acts trivially on the vertices.
-Therefore, we see that the strange correlator
+This is equivalent to the high-temperature expansion of the Ising correlation function.
+Therefore, we get

-which is the correlation function of classical 2d ferromagnetic Ising model at the inverse temperature $\beta = \tanh^{-1}(1-2p)$.
-In other words, the strange correlator exhibit transition behavior from long-ranged to short-ranged depending on the decoherence strength $p$. \jyl{To compute the type-II strange correlator, we calculate its numerator as the following:
+the correlation function of classical 2d ferromagnetic Ising model at the inverse temperature $\beta = \tanh^{-1}(1-2p)$.
+We emphasize that for a different choice of the reference state $|\Omega \rangle$, $C_A^\textrm{I}$ will be the correlation function of the random bond Ising model, see \eqnref{eq:RBIM_Ising}.

+To compute the type-II strange correlator, we calculate its numerator as the following:

 Therefore, $C^\textrm{II}_A = 1$.
-Note that $C_B^\textrm{I,II}$ are unaffected by the noise $\cE_B$, taking a unit value. }
+Note that $C_B^\textrm{I,II}$ are unaffected by the noise $\cE_B$, taking a unit value.

-\jyl{It is instructive to understand how the conventional non-local order parameter for the 2d SPT state behaves.
+It is instructive to understand how the conventional non-local order parameter for the 2d SPT state behaves.
 In the 2d SPT pure state, the following string order parameter takes a finite value in the limit where its length diverges~\cite{Yoshida2016}:

 where $l$ is an open string along the bonds and $v,v'$ are two vertices where the string ends.
 This can be easily understood if we imagine applying a symmetric quantum circuit $U$ that moves the state away from the fixed point wave function.
 Since $U$ commutes with a string of $\bm{X}$, it only acts nontrivially on $Z_{v,v'}$.
 Accordingly, for any order parameter of the above form, it will be corrected by a constant amount as long as one is within the same phase.
 However, this order parameter is actually short-ranged for the decohered mixed state.
 Using the above formalism, it is straightforward to show that